mimiprosper/cross_interaction_cairo/README.md

 # cross_interaction_cairo

-This is a starknet Cairo project.
+This is a starknet Cairo contract.
 This contract shows how two contracts can interact with each other.
+A vault contract implements an ERC20 token standard.